cmgoffena13/file-loader/README.md

   - Audits the staging data
   - Publishes to target table
 - **Automatic Grain Validation**: Automatic grain validation check based upon grain in config
-- **Audit Framework**: Configurable audit queries to ensure data quality
+- **Audit Framework**: Configurable aggregate audit queries to ensure data quality
 - **Retry Logic**: Automatic retry with exponential backoff for database operations to handle transient failures
 - **Error Isolation**: Errors in one file do not stop processing of other files - each file is processed independently with errors logged to `file_load_log` table and optional notification firing
-- **Observability & Distributed Tracing**: Optional Logfire integration using spans to associate logs with specific file processing operations for easier debugging
+- **Observability & Distributed Tracing**: Optional Logfire integration using spans to group logs together under each file process for easy observability
 - **Notifications**:
   - Email notifications to business stakeholders for file-based issues:
     - No Header detected